 The currently determined Hubble constant places the current value at about 0.7.
 Distances to galaxies are sometimes given in terms of this Hubble parameter: e.g., a distance of 30h-1 Mpc, which allows future readers to adjust the distance they assume according to up-to-date values of the Hubble constant.
 Using a constant value of h = 0.7, 30h-1 Mpc calculates to roughly 43 Mpc.

 The terms are named for Edwin Hubble, who in the early 20th century established that distance measurements to galaxies using variable stars are directly related to radial velocity measurements of the galaxies by redshift (illustrated by his Hubble diagram).
-This is termed Hubble's law, and remains a good approximation, very good at low redshifts.
+This is termed Hubble's law, and remains a useful means of approximating distances to galaxies, an approximate determination termed the Hubble distance (DH).